-Tomer Andegeko admits he used to think teaching at the elementary level would be way easier than middle and high school.
-But having spent three days a week this school year helping in a classroom that cycles 45 fourth-graders in just over an hour, “I now have a totally different perspective,” he said.
+Tomer Adnegeko admits he used to think teaching at the elementary level would be way easier than middle and high school.
+But having spent three days a week this school year helping in a classroom that cycles 45 first-graders in just over an hour, “I now have a totally different perspective,” he said.

 Tomer, a senior at the high school, is a teacher cadet this year.
 Having learned Spanish and English at the same time in kindergarten, the Israel native’s fluency made him a perfect choice for Breton Downs, said Spanish teacher Katie Vicente.